Shunt Resistor vs Hall Effect Sensor

 A shunt resistor measures current indirectly by converting it into a small voltage drop according to Ohm’s Law (V = I × R).
 The voltage is then amplified and interpreted by a control circuit or ADC (Analog-to-Digital Converter).

-- Works for both DC and AC (low frequency) currents
+- Suitable for DC and low-frequency AC current measurement

 - Typically made from metal alloy materials such as Manganin or NiCr for high stability